 Jim Tull is a Partner with CMPartners and a globally recognized leader in the field of interdependence management.
+Mr. Tull has advised and trained top-level government officials and business leaders in over 75 countries.

 In his private sector practice, Mr. Tull advises and trains leaders and teams responsible for mission-critical business transformations.
 With 20 years of professional experience designing and delivering highly tailored workshops, Mr. Tull has worked across a diverse range of international business sectors, including energy, technology, finance, pharmaceuticals, professional sports and food production/distribution.
 Mr. Tull partners with, advises and coaches top-level executives and their teams to help implement strategies for communication, effective consensus building, high-impact mergers and sustainable dispute resolution.